Adlik/zen_nas/README.md

 _all_netblocks_dict_ = ABC_Block.register_netblocks_dict(_all_netblocks_dict_)
 ```

-After the above registration call, the PlainNet module is able to parse your customized block from structure string.
+After the above registration call, the PlainNet module can parse your customized block from the structure string.

 The search space definitions are stored in SearchSpace/*.py.
 The important function is